The Original Matchamisu = Matcha Tiramisu

 Assembling the Matchamisu

-In a small glass (we used these mini cups), put in a cut piece of the sponge cake.
+In a small glass, put in a cut piece of the sponge cake.
 (We cut a smaller piece of cake to fit the tapered bottom of the cup.)

 Matcha tiramisu image